 Shoemaker enjoyed a celebrated career combining his main discipline of geology with more astronomical applications, helping to create the field of planetary science.
 He studied a number of craters here on Earth, and in the early 1960s, he founded the Astrogeology Research Program within the United States Geological Survey.
-Shoemaker used his knowledge to train a number of Apollo mission astronauts about what they could expect to find on the surface of the moon, in terms of terrain.
+Shoemaker used his knowledge to train a number of Apollo mission astronauts about what they could expect to find on the surface of the Moon, in terms of terrain.

 His fascinating life came to an abrupt end on July 18, 1997, when he died in a car crash while exploring a meteor crater in Australia.
 But even in death, as it turned out, his journey was far from over.

-Celestis works by securing any extra room on space launches that are already occurring, and sending the ashes up as a secondary payload.
+Celestis works by securing any extra room on space launches that are already occurring, and sending ashes up as a secondary payload.
 “I think the term of art these days is ‘rideshare,’” says Chafer.
 So, if a rocket is set to head into space, and there is a little wiggle room in terms of space and weight, Celestis tries to fill that with remains.
 Generally, whatever piece of equipment the memorial payload is attached to ends up in Earth’s orbit.
 “Our payload is always attached to something, whether that’s a spacecraft or a spent rocket stage.
 Things that are small enough that at the end of their orbital lifetime, they burn up completely on reentry,” says Chafer.
 “Sort of an ashes-to-ashes moment.”

 But with Shoemaker it was a little different.
-A close colleague of Shoemaker’s, Carolyn Porco, had decided to try and finally get the deceased scientist, who had wanted to be an astronaut in life but was disqualified for medical reasons, to the moon.
+A close colleague of Shoemaker’s, Carolyn Porco, had decided to try to finally get the deceased scientist, who had wanted to be an astronaut in life but was disqualified for medical reasons, to the Moon.
 Luckily, NASA also liked the idea of honoring Shoemaker by getting his ashes all the way to the lunar surface, and they called Celestis.
 “I got a phone call.
 A good friend of mine was the chief of staff and legislative liaison for NASA, Ed Heffernan,” says Chafer.

-Heffernan asked Chafer if Celestis could work with them to find a way to get some of Shoemaker’s remains to the moon’s surface, because NASA wasn’t really in the business of burying people.
-Chafer was interested of course, but he want to make sure that this groundbreaking burial would set a precedent for future off-world memorials.
+Heffernan asked Chafer if Celestis could work with them to find a way to get some of Shoemaker’s remains to the Moon’s surface, because NASA wasn’t really in the business of burying people.
+Chafer was interested of course, but he wanted to make sure that this groundbreaking burial would set a precedent for future off-world memorials.
 “I said, ‘I want it to be a contract that is purchased from us.’
 Now, we charged virtually nothing,” says Chafer.
 “I think we charged them the cost of the capsule that we sent out to Arizona.”
 Chafer said the capsule cost around $600.

-On January 6, 1998, NASA’s Lunar Prospector blasted off for the south pole of the moon, looking for ice, and carrying an ounce of Shoemaker’s ashes.
+On January 6, 1998, NASA’s Lunar Prospector blasted off for the south pole of the Moon, looking for ice, and carrying an ounce of Shoemaker’s ashes.
 According to a memorial website set-up by Porco, the ashes were carried in a polycarbonate capsule provided by Celestis.
-It had been wrapped in a piece of brass foil, laser-etched with his name and dates over an image of the Hale-Bopp Comet; an image of Arizona’s Meteor Crater, where he had trained the Apollo astronauts; and a quote from Romeo and Juliet.
+It had been wrapped in a piece of brass foil, laser-etched with his name and life dates over an image of the Hale-Bopp Comet; an image of Arizona’s Meteor Crater, where he had trained the Apollo astronauts; and a quote from Romeo and Juliet.
 On July 31, 1999, the mission ended when NASA deliberately crashed the craft on the surface of the moon, taking Shoemaker with it, and making him the first and only person to be buried off-world.

 But according to Chafer, it won’t be the last.
 “I think we are entering an age of abundance in terms of commercial access to space.”
 The largest hindrance to space burial is finding a rocket to take even a small amount of remains out into space, but with the rise of independent programs such as SpaceX and Jeff Bezos’ Blue Origin,* the number of opportunities to fly those secondary payloads is increasing, meaning that more people will have the opportunity be sent into the cosmos.

-Eugene Shoemaker might not be all alone on the moon for very much longer.
+Eugene Shoemaker might not be all alone on the Moon for very much longer.

-Correction 10/24/2007: In a previous version of this article the company Blue Origin was said to be affiliated with Amazon.
+* Correction: In a previous version of this article the company Blue Origin was said to be affiliated with Amazon.
 This has been changed to reflect that it is an independent venture by Jeff Bezos.